 This is also a best practice approach anytime you fall in love with something that holds significant monetary or meaningful value.
 Items such as jewelry, art, and antiques are regularly included in P&C insurance policies, and for good reason.
 At Fit Insurance, we had a recent experience with a client whose dog chewed up a very treasured, priceless rug from overseas which was insured as fine art.
 As a result, our client received full payment for their loss and was ecstatic to have the proper coverage in place.

-We share these stories and key points to help illuminate potential areas of risk you may be exposed to without even knowing it.
-Always reach out to your broker when your life circumstances change because change often runs hand-in-hand with the need for an updated policy.
+We are sharing these stories and key points to help you recognize and avoid these four insurance risks.
+Always reach out to your broker when your life circumstances change.
+Because that change often runs hand-in-hand with the need for an updated policy.
 Not to mention, it’s always nice to check-in and know where you stand when it comes to protecting yourself, your loved ones, and the assets you’ve acquired.
 If you have any additional questions or have had a significant change in your circumstances, reach out to your Coldstream advisor and we’d be happy to help.